“Fast Car” Lyrics Meaning (Tracy Chapman)

 She expresses hope that she and her companion can create something meaningful together, even if they start with nothing.

-The line “I got nothing to prove” signals a sense of humility and openness, reflecting that she isn’t trying to impress anyone but is focused on building a new life and leaving the past behind.
+The line “I got nothing to prove” signals a sense of humility and openness, showing that she isn’t trying to impress anyone but is focused on building a new life and leaving the past behind.

 Verse 2: Building a New Life